vice-grip/starsector-mod-emergent-threats/README.md

 -New and revamped Remnant drones
 -Re-tuned Remnant NPC variants for players to fight
--New Adaptive Subsystem hullmods that can be used by Remnant and modded player ships
+-New Adaptive Subsystem hullmods that can be used by Remnant and modded player ships -Cross-mod content for Random Assortment of Things, Second In Command, PAGSM, Underworld

 -New Lion's Guard carriers and fighters
 -Re-tuned Diktat/Lion's Guard ships to be slightly less overfluxed